Azhariel/spotify-to-text/README.md

 ### Environment Variables

-To connect to the Spotify API, create a .env.local file in the root of your project and add your Spotify API credentials:
+To connect to the Spotify API, create a `.env` file in the root of your project and add your Spotify API credentials:

 ```bash
 SPOTIFY_CLIENT_ID=your_spotify_client_id